inspircd/docs/docs/4/installation/index.md

 * [Windows](/4/installation/windows)

 Some distributions may ship their own InspIRCd packages.
-Using these is not recommended as they are frequently out of date and do not contain the latest security fixes applied upstream.
+Using these is generally not recommended as they are often out of date and do not contain the latest security fixes applied upstream.
+We maintain a list of third-party packages that are kept up to date [here](/software/#packages).

 ### Source